-Double dump truck collision closes Highway 2 in Gold Bar
+Highway 2 in Gold Bar reopens after two dump trucks crash

-Two dump tracks crashing caused closures on Highway 2 in Gold Bar for five hours Monday afternoon.
+Two dump tracks crashing caused closures on Highway 2 in Gold Bar for almost five hours Monday afternoon.

-The two trucks crashed head on and fully blocked the roadway while crews responded.
+The two trucks crashed head on after 11 a.m. and fully blocked the roadway while crews responded.
 The westbound lanes reopened shortly after 2 p.m., and the highway fully reopened shortly before 4 p.m. after a 5-hour closure.

 Two people suffered minor injuries and were taken to a hospital as a precaution, said Washington State Patrol Trooper Kelsey Harding.
 The collision caused fluid to leak into a nearby stream, Harding said.